 Ceaseless Middle East wars forcing change in approach to medical care

 The Middle East's protracted conflicts have caused a region-wide health crisis that goes beyond war wounds to heightened resistance to antibiotics and a collapse in vaccination drives, leading to a resurgence of diseases tamed in peacetime.
-Health threats are so varied that one of the Middle East's main teaching hospitals, the American University of Beirut Medical Centre, has introduced a conflict-medicine programme to equip students to cope in an environment afflicted by chaos.
+A man visits an exhibition during a conflict medicine conference at the American University of Beirut Medical Center in Beirut, Lebanon May 11, 2017.

 Discussions